LichessPlus/LichessPlus.github.io/perks/index.md

-## Perks

-Small features, big difference.
+## Carefully selected, minimalist tweaks that make a big difference.